-\Cleaning solution= 1 teaspoon white vinegar to 1 quart (4 cups) of distilled water\
+1tsp white vinegar to 1 quart of distilled water

 - 1. Clean as frequently as possible.
-Up to every hour the first day and every 4 hours while asleep. - 2.
-NO CRUSTING OR SCABBING in wound bed.
-Crusting can lead to scarring and infections. - 3.
-Can slow down cleanings as long as you are not crusting up quickly - 5.
-You should keep Vaseline over treated at all times for the first 10-14 days or until further notified - 4.
-Wet to dry dressing (if prescribed): Apply gauze (cut to specifically fit into your wound) so that it is slightly moist and remove when dry.
-Carry out dressing changes 2-4 times a day until the wound is healed over with no oozing, crusting, or bleeding.
-We will show you how to perform these dressing changes on the day of your procedure if they are prescribed for you - 6.
+Up to every hour the first day and every 4 hours while asleep - 2.
+NO CRUSTING in sutures or on lasered skin.
+These sutures (if you have them) will be removed 6-7 days post op - 3.
+You can slow down cleanings as long as you are not crusting up quickly - 4.
+Wet to Dry Dressing (if prescribed): Apply Gauze (cut to specifically fit into your wound) so that it is slightly moist and remove when dry.
+Carry out dressing changes 2-4 times a day until the wound is healed over with no oozing, crusting, or bleeding - 5.
+You should keep Vaseline over treated at all times for the first 7-10 days - 6.
 Icing- Cool compresses (frozen pack, or bag of frozen peas) are essential for the first 7 days (or longer if needed) 15-20 minutes each hour